- 100% secure payment

 Send us your cosplay poll URL plus close time and current vote counts

 No payment yet.
 Paste the cosplay poll URL into the order form notes, send it via live chat, or email support.
-Include the close time, your current vote count, and the leader's count if visible.
-The close time drives our pacing recommendation, which matters most for masquerade rounds that end the night of the event.
+Include the close time — especially important for masquerade rounds that end the night of the convention — your current vote count, and the leader's count if visible.
+Note the category or division if the masquerade runs separate audience counters per division.

 - 2